 Economic Factor Outlook Investing Impact U.S. GDP Growth We have revised our GDP forecast for 2019 down to near 2%.
 Absence of a recession would likely support equity markets despite slower growth.
 Consumer Spending Fiscal stimulus, a strong labor market, and stock gains may help.
-Consumer spending is sustaining growth during business spending soft patch.
+Consumer spending remains a growth driver during business spending soft patch.
 Business Spending Support from fiscal stimulus still in place, but trade uncertainty an offset.
-Likely to improve with progress on trade, with industrials the potential beneficiary.
+May improve with some progress on trade, with industrials the potential beneficiary.
 Housing Lower rates, growing inventory are helping, but home prices limiting upside.
-Demographic pressures building, but may be delayed until next cycle.
+Demographic pressures building, but full rebound may be delayed until next cycle.
 ECONOMY Import/Export Service sector exports strong; uncertainty around trade.
 May support technology and business services; some uncertainty for multinationals.
-Labor Market Unemployment near multidecade low; wage gains support consumer spending.
+LOUNDINI Labor Market Unemployment at multidecade low; wage gains support consumer spending.
 Wages may start to pressure profit margins; Fed watching closely but not at worrisome levels.
 Inflation Still contained despite modest wage, input cost pressures.
 Interest rates may rise if trade picture clears up, but only gradually.
 Business Cycle Some late cycle signs but economy not overheating.
 Equity markets may have room to run, but volatility may continue.
 Dollar Upward trend has continued.
 Trend may flatten, but for now still a headwind for international equities.
-Global GDP Growth Slowing increasingly apparent.
+Global GDP Growth Signs of continued slowing.
 Trade uncertainty remains a risk.
 May contribute to equity volatility with added potential risk for global multinationals.
-POLICY Fiscal Impact of tax reform and deregulation limited by trade policy.
+Fiscal Impact of tax reform and deregulation limited by trade policy.
 Fiscal policy still market friendly, but expecting continued bouts of volatility.
-Monetary "Insurance" rate cuts in play, but unclear how far the Fed will go.
+POLICY Monetary "Insurance" rate cuts in play, but unclear how far the Fed will go.
 May support markets as long as inflation remains contained.
 Government Potential for monetary or fiscal policy mistake increasing as economy slows.
 Markets may have room to run, but important to monitor target risk levels.
 RISKS Financial Targeted deregulation reasonable with systematic risk lower than prior cycle.
-Short term positive; longer term may enable economic and market excesses to build.
-Geopolitical & Other China, trade, Brexit remain in focus.
+Short term positive; longer term may enable economic and market excesses to build. Шоко Geopolitical & Other China, trade, Brexit remain in focus.
+Also watching Middle East tensions.
 May contribute to higher stock volatility.
 OVERSEAS Developed Overseas Anti-Eurozone populism, Brexit uncertainty, slower growth are concerns.
 Potential diversification benefits, but returns may lag United States.
 Emerging Markets Trade risk remains; there are pockets of stress, but emerging markets growth outlook overall still looks good.
 Low valuations and strong growth offer emerging markets upside potential once trade situation is resolved.
 FINANCIAL CONDITIONS Corporate Profits We have lowered our 2019 earnings forecast to 2%.
 Low inflation, interest rates may support S&P 500 appreciation in excess of earnings gains.
 Main Street Policy uncertainty impacting sentiment, but may be starting to rebound.
 Supports cyclical sector performance.